RuslanUC/piltover/README.md

 `data/secrets/privkey.asc` and `data/secrets/pubkey.asc`.
 Keep in mind that some clients might need the PKCS1 public key in the normal ascii format.

-Some others like pyrogram, do not have a RSA key parser and hardcode the number/exponent.
+Some others like pyrogram, do not have an RSA key parser and hardcode the number/exponent.
 To extract it, you can use
 [this command](https://github.com/pyrogram/pyrogram/blob/b19764d5dc9e2d59a4ccbb7f520f78505800656b/pyrogram/crypto/rsa.py#L26):